 - Full time--12 or more credits

 - 1/2 time--6 to 8 credits

 - below 1/2 time--1 to 5 credits

 - Note: Students enrolled below 1/2 time will only be reimbursed for tuition and fees.

 - Summer semester is accelerated so rate of pursuit would be less.

 Change in Student Status

-All students receiving veterans benefits are required by law to keep the NPC Veterans Representative informed of the following: Withdrawals from classes, additional credits added, change in degree program, and address change of benefit recipient.
+All students receiving veterans benefits are required by law to keep the NPC Veterans Certifying Official informed of the following: Withdrawals from classes, additional credits added, change in degree program, and address change of benefit recipient.